Business intelligence in marketing:

 Integrated data security and governance capabilities help marketing specialists identify where business data resides, track data workflows, and control data access according to user roles to prevent data loss, manipulation, and sensitive data exposure.

-Common marketing BI adoption challenges and how to handle them
+Common marketing BI adoption challenges & how to handle them

 Data quality issues

-Data used for marketing analytics comes from multiple heterogeneous systems, which can result in duplicates, errors, and inconsistencies.
-Poor data quality complicates and slows down the analytics process and compromises the validity of results.
+Low-quality data that contains duplicates, errors, and inconsistencies complicates and slows down the analytics process and compromises the validity of results.

-A comprehensive and well-setup data quality management process helps mitigate all erroneous data risks.
-You can:
+Set up a comprehensive data quality management process that helps mitigate data risks:

 • Appoint a dedicated committee to manage the process of data quality management.